josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🌍_cross_border_bias_propagation_in_surveillance_models.md

 ### 4. **Diaspora Data Overlap**
 Populations monitored across jurisdictions (e.g. diaspora communities) appear in multiple datasets.

-This creates:
+This can lead to:

 - repeated classification across systems,
-- reinforcement of prior labels,
+- potential reinforcement of prior labels,
 - and cross-context consistency that may not reflect local reality.

 ---